-All courses will utilize Brightspace or Google Classroom as learning platforms and will be taught using a combination of in person and remote at home learning (face to face time with the teacher has been maximized in this model).
+All courses will utilize Brightspace or Google Classroom as learning platforms and will be taught using a combination of in person and synchronous and asynchronous remote at home learning (face to face time with the teacher has been maximized in this model).
+This model follows a Four Day Cycle over a quadmester.